 According to Uxeria, 70% of online businesses fail due to bad user experience.
 It means that more than half of the companies cannot attract users even by fantastic features — low-level usability doesn’t give the software a second chance.

 We decided to share more information about UX designer job description, roles and responsibilities, UX designers' skills, and reasons why your project needs a designer.

 User experience designer job description is a must if you want to know more about this specialist.
 UX designer is a specialist that cares about the interaction between a product and an end-user.
 UX designers explore various approaches to the solution of the users’ specific problems.
 A UX designer's main task is to ensure that their product builds a logical chain from one step to the next.

 One of the best ways designers can do it is to conduct user testing and draw relevant conclusions.
 UX designers test their prototypes on real users, and they need to identify verbal and nonverbal blocks to create the best perception for users.
 There is a guide on the customer journey improvement with the help of better UX — mind to read it.

 In other words, a UX designer is a specialist that analyzes everything at the beginning and then creates design logic and content.
 UX designer is a bridge between developer and user, and their skills play a vital role in creating the ergonomic software interface.

 That is a short user experience designer description.
 By the way, the designer is the specialist you should hire in the first turn, before the development team, because they are the ones who build a skeleton of your software.
-We have a relevant article on this topic.
+Read our detailed guide on how to hire UX designers.